NathanielSlw/ldapviewer/README.md

 - **Modern responsive interface**: All HTML/CSS/JS is embedded and works offline.
 - **Dark mode**: Switch between light and dark themes with automatic system preference detection.

+## Roadmap

+See the [project roadmap](https://github.com/users/NathanielSlw/projects/2) for a full list of planned features, improvements, and known issues.

 ## Screenshots

 ### Main View